nmattei/cmps3160/syllabus.md

 This course will consist of seven distinct grading areas.
 Note that all point values described below for individual assignments are subject to change.
 All points are points, relative percentages are given.
 More information about all the assignments can be found on the [Assignments Page](./assignments.md) and the [Final Tutorial Page](/_projects/FinalTutorial.md).
 All assignments and due dates are posted in [Tulane Canvas](https://tulane.instructure.com/).

-* 20 (5%)  In Class Activities, Participation, Attendance.
+* 20 (4%)  In Class Activities, Participation, Attendance.
-* 120 (30%) Labs
+* 180 (37%) Labs  (60 In-Class Exercises, 120 Programming Exercises)
-* 24 (6%) Pre-Lab Quiz Questions
+* 24 (5%) Pre-Lab Quiz Questions
-* 55 (14%) Test 1
+* 55 (11.5%) Test 1
-* 55 (14%) Test 2
+* 55 (11.5%) Test 2
-* 125 (31%) Project (Milestone 1: 20, Milestone 2: 20, Project Presentation: 20, Final Notebook: 65)
+* 150 (31%) Project (Milestone 0: 6, Milestone 1: 25, Milestone 2: 24, Project Presentation: 25, Final Notebook: 70)

 An important aspect of this course is becoming a better coder.
 Hence all coding assignments will consist of a *Professionalism* component.
 One handy resource for this is [Arie’s Coding Guide](https://nmattei.github.io/cmps3140/codingguide).
 Note that this was written for Intro. to AI CMPS 3140 but many of the same issues apply to this course.

 ### In Class Activities, Participation, and Attendance
-Attendance will be monitored through TopHat, taken at the start of each class.
+Attendance will be monitored through TopHat questions and in-class activities in each class.
 There is a maximum of 20 points available for attendance and participation.
 Each class is worth 0.5 points.
 Students who attend class and participate will receive credit for the class.
 Attendance alone does not guarantee credit.
 Students who are disruptive, late, unwilling to participate, and/or distracted by their devices may not receive credit for the class.

 Throughout the semester we will regularly complete short in class exercises such as brainstorming activities, think-pair-share, pre/post questions, and short answer writing.
 This may also include presenting/explaining answers to labs in class.